LawyerCat42069/BRC-420-69/README.md

 Steps:
 Assemble Parent (BRC-420) Collection JSON with all desired metadata.
 Identify satoshis of parent and child inscriptions and include that information in the metadata of each.
 Next you will need to convert your desired visual output into a bitmap, and from there convert it into a base64 string.
 Then, you will need to convert the metadata into a BSON that is then converted into a separate base64 string.

+Then using BRC69_EncryptStrings, you encrypt the base64 into two AES hashes using AES encryption.

 The BRC-69 Omni Decode + Embed Function does this:

-Uses the salt key to decrypt the two hashes.
+Uses the AES key to decrypt the two hashes.
 Decodes the base64 strings into an image and metadata.
 Embeds metadata into the image using steganography.
 Saves the resulting image.